tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 in an `Attestation` handshake message.
-With the evidence_request extension in the EncryptedExtensions, the server indicates the Evidence type carried in the `Attestation` handshake message sent after the EncryptedExtensions by the server.
+With the evidence_request extension in the EncryptedExtensions, the server indicates the Evidence type carried in the `Attestation` handshake message sent after the CertificateVerify by the server.
 The Evidence contained in the CMW payload MUST include a secret derived from the TLS main secret and the message transcript up to ServerHello (see {{crypto-ops}}) in the TEE's signature, along with